-- a telephone call;
+- a telephone call

-- a letter;
+- an email

-- or a note in a planner.
+- a letter

 Escorting Pupils to Hospital

 When it is necessary for a pupil to be taken to hospital, they will be accompanied by a member of staff - unless the pupil's parent or guardian is in attendance.
 Only staff with appropriate business use insurance on their vehicle may use their vehicle in an emergency to transport a child to hospital.